jpgianfaldoni/challenge-mle/README.md

 **data_processing.ipynb**: processing data to be used as input for the models

-**4_weeks_model_training.ipynb**: training the XGBoost model that predicts the sales for each department 4 weeks ahead
+**4_weeks_model_training.ipynb**: training the XGBoost Regressor model that predicts the sales for each department 4 weeks ahead

+**prophet_trainign.ipynb**: training the Prophet model that predicts the sales for each department one year  ahead

 ### Data